-Across democracies, there is no shortage of conferences on democracy.
-What is missing is a space where the people who are actually practising democratic politics — young elected officials, civil society leaders, and scholars from across the world — can sit together, off the record, and speak candidly about what they are experiencing.
+Across democracies, there is no shortage of conferences about democracy.
+What is missing is a space built around the people already exercising democratic power — young elected officials, political party leaders, and members of government from across the world — not to teach them, but to invest in them, off the record, and speak candidly about what they are experiencing.

 The Global Emerging Leaders Forum on Democracy is that space.
-It is a small, curated, four-day retreat — designed not for speeches or panels, but for the kind of honest exchange that shapes how a generation thinks about democratic leadership.
+It is a small, curated, four-day retreat — designed not for speeches or panels, but for the kind of peer exchange, personal development, and long-term investment that the next generation of democratic leaders rarely receives.

-The forum convenes emerging leaders from across democratic systems — roughly half from South and Southeast Asia, half from other democracies.
+The forum is exclusively for those already in positions of responsibility — elected representatives, party officials, and government leaders from across democratic systems — roughly half from South and Southeast Asia, half from other democracies.
 Perspectives from Germany are brought in via our partnership with Konrad-Adenauer-Stiftung India.
 The inaugural edition is hosted in Goa, India, with future editions planned across regions.

 — Forum Rationale